scikit-learn-contrib/imbalanced-learn/doc/ensemble.rst

 --------------------------

-:class:`BalancedRandomForestClassifier` is another ensemble method in which each tre1vided a balanced boostrap sample [1CLB2004]_.
+:class:`BalancedRandomForestClassifier` is another ensemble method in which each tree of the forest will be provided a balanced bootstrap sample [1CLB2004]_.
 This class provides all functionality of the :class:`sklearn.ensemble.RandomForestClassifier` and notably the `feature_importances_` attributes::